 The London Underground is essential to the millions of London commuters that use it daily.
 For all its weaknesses, it is still an amazing piece of engineering.

-Here’s 17 interesting about the London Underground that may surprise you…
+Here’s some fun about the London Underground that may surprise you…

 The London Underground debuted in 1863, becoming the first underground railway train in the entire world.
 Its maiden trip was a 3.5-mile journey from Paddington to Farringdon Station.